ArjayDevOps/flatris/README.md

 Also see [elm-flatris](https://github.com/w0rm/elm-flatris).

-this is a test edit of the flatris readme by arjay.s
+this is a test edit of the flatris readme by arjay.